 Articles

-Europe's loss will cause England pain Posted almost 11 years ago
+Europe's loss will cause England pain Posted about 11 years ago

 Premiership Rugby’s decision to opt out of next season’s Heineken Cup and stand their ground in the battle to re-shape the European club rugby landscape was taken in a bid to help secure the long-term future of the leading English sides but could their stance instead prove costly?